karttur/soil-spectro/_posts/2023/2023-09-07-spectrosupport-OSSL-anaconda.markdown

 ### Anaconda

 [Anaconda](https://anaconda.org) is a free platform for scientific Python.
 To download Anaconda, visit the [Anaconda homepage](https://www.anaconda.com/download), and look for the download link.
-In the download page, find the distribution (e.g. Windows, Linux, macOS).
+In the download page, find the distribution (e.g. Windows, Linux, MacOS).
 For the OSSL python project you need python 3.8, and thus you should chose the latest Anaconda version for python 3.
 If there are no versions to chose from, the default in September 2023 is 3, so just go ahead and press the <span class='button'>Download</span> button.

 Once downloaded just start the installer and follow the instructions.
 You might need to accept some license terms or override some security warnings - dependent on your OS.
 The default destination of the installation is your local user directory.
 If you want to change the installation destination you can do that as part of the installation process.